Account vs. Masked vs. Random Aliases

 🎯 Conclusion

-Both account aliases and masked aliases offer powerful privacy and organization benefits.
-Account aliases extend your identity across multiple domains while maintaining consistency, while masked aliases create completely separate identities that deliver to your inbox with maximum privacy.
+Account, masked, and random aliases each offer powerful privacy and organization benefits.
+Account aliases extend your identity across multiple domains while maintaining consistency, masked aliases create completely separate identities that deliver to your inbox with a name you choose, and random aliases give you disposable, unguessable addresses for maximum anonymity.

-By understanding and utilizing both types of aliases, you can build a robust email privacy strategy that gives you complete control over your online communications.
+By understanding and utilizing all three types of aliases, you can build a robust email privacy strategy that gives you complete control over your online communications.
 The key is knowing when to use each type based on your specific privacy and organizational needs.

 For additional questions about aliases or any other CodaMail features, please contact our helpdesk.